mstocco/mariostoc.co/content/traininglog/20210214-ironman2021-28weeksout.md

 Along with time on the yoga mat, I spent a bit of time on my massage chair this afternoon and it felt good.

 I walked instead of running tonight.
-My back felt good while moving but if I sit or stand for any length of time, I stiffens up.
+My back felt good while moving but if I sit or stand for any length of time, it stiffens up.

 <!---->
 ## WEDNESDAY FEB 17 ☘